SIT740 - Research and Development in Information Technology

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus||

-1 x 1 hour class per week, and 1 x 1-hour face-to-face workshop each week.
+1 x 1 hour online class per week, 1 x 1-hour workshop per week.

 |Scheduled learning activities - cloud (online)||